pproe/smart-bin/README.md

 3. Install required packages: `pip install -r requirements.txt`
 4. Run the GUI application: `python gui.py`

-### Initialization File
+### Config File
 A JSON file can be used to specify the correct bin for a set of items.
-This file must be specified using the `--init / -i` option when running `gui.py` and must follow the following format:
+This file's location must be specified in `config.py` and should follow the following format:

 ```JSON
 {